Trinity (nuclear test): Detonation

-The only female staff member officially invited to watch the test was Mary Argo, but Joan Hinton snuck in: It was like being at the bottom of an ocean of light.
+The only female staff member officially invited to watch the test was Mary Argo, but Joan Hinton snuck in; as Hinton recalled:

+It was like being at the bottom of an ocean of light.
 We were bathed in it from all directions.
 The light withdrew into the bomb as if the bomb sucked it up.
 Then it turned purple and blue and went up and up and up.
 We were still talking in whispers when the cloud reached the level where it was struck by the rising sunlight so it cleared out the natural clouds.
 We saw a cloud that was dark and red at the bottom and daylight on the top.
 Then suddenly the sound reached us.
 It was very sharp and rumbled and all the mountains were rumbling with it.
-We suddenly started talking out loud and felt exposed to the whole world.

 In his official report on the test, Thomas Farrell (who initially exclaimed, "The long-hairs have let it get away from them!") wrote:

 The lighting effects beggared description.
 The whole country was lighted by a searing light with the intensity many times that of the midday sun.
 It was golden, purple, violet, gray, and blue.
 It lighted every peak, crevasse and ridge of the nearby mountain range with a clarity and beauty that cannot be described but must be seen to be imagined ...

 William L. Laurence of The New York Times had been transferred temporarily to the Manhattan Project at Groves's request in early 1945.
 Groves had arranged for Laurence to view significant events, including Trinity and the atomic bombing of Japan.
 Laurence wrote press releases with the help of the Manhattan Project's public relations staff.
 He later recalled:

 A loud cry filled the air.
 The little groups that hitherto had stood rooted to the earth like desert plants broke into dance, the rhythm of primitive man dancing at one of his fire festivals at the coming of Spring.

 After the initial euphoria of witnessing the explosion had passed, Bainbridge told Oppenheimer, "Now we are all sons of bitches."
 Rabi noticed Oppenheimer's reaction: "I'll never forget his walk"; Rabi recalled, "I'll never forget the way he stepped out of the car ... his walk was like High Noon ... this kind of strut.
 He had done it."
+(Note: Rabi's comparison would have been made in retrospect, as High Noon was released in 1952.)